-The Framework ratings incorporate results from the school's most recent Quality Review on the following indicators:
+The School Quality Report ratings incorporate results from the school's most recent Quality Review on the following indicators:

-- 1.1 Rigorous, engaging, and coherent curricula aligned to the Common Core Learning Standards. - 1.2 Research-based, effective instruction that yields high quality student work. - 1.3 Aligned resource use to support instructional goals that meet students' needs. - 1.4 Structures for a positive learning environment, inclusive culture, and student success. - 2.2 Curricula-aligned assessment practices that inform instruction. - 3.1 School-level theory of action and goals shared by the school community. - 3.4 A culture of learning that communicates and supports high expectations. - 4.1 Support and evaluation of teachers through the Danielson Framework and analysis of learning outcomes

-- 4.2 Teacher teams engaged in collaborative practice using the inquiry approach to improve classroom practice. - 5.1 Regularly evaluate school-level decisions with a focus on the Common Core Learning Standards.
+1.1 Rigorous, engaging, and coherent curricula aligned to the New York State standards.
+1.2 Research-based, effective instruction that yields high quality student work.
+1.3 Aligned resource use to support instructional goals that meet students' needs.
+1.4 Structures for a positive learning environment, inclusive culture, and student success.
+2.2 Curricula-aligned assessment practices that inform instruction.
+3.1 School-level theory of action and goals shared by the school community.
+3.4 A culture of learning that communicates and supports high expectations.
+4.1 Support and evaluation of teachers through the Danielson Framework and analysis of learning outcomes 4.2 Teacher teams engaged in collaborative practice using the inquiry approach to improve classroom practice.
+5.1 Regularly evaluate school-level decisions with a focus on the New York State standards.